shehanster/aws-terraform/README.md

-##     Simple Terraform prvissioning script based on my work in wso2
+##     Simple Terraform prvissioning script based on getting a 2 node setup tp run wso2 api manager 2.x

 1.Add key pair from aws to folder key

 2.Add your aws credentials to the terraform.tfvars and change name of the key

-3.Add network cidr's and subnets in the networm module and main
+3.Add network cidr's and subnets in the network main

+4.Add the AMI image ID's depending on the image you want and the region